BLUE STREAM (Post-Certification stream): Play Therapy Supervision Certification Program

 - An understanding of the use and application of a specific play therapy model for supervision (Play Therapy Dimensions Model)

 - The ability to identify the stage of development of the supervisee and supervisor

 - An awareness of legal and ethical issues specifically related to work with children

 - Exposure to a variety of process and assessment tools for supervisors and supervisees

-- An awareness of multicultural issues related to supervision
+- An awareness of multicultural issues and gender-related issues related to supervision

 - The necessary skills to make use of video review in supervision